Jappie3/syntax-gaslighting.nvim/README.md

   },

-  -- Option to merge user messages with the default ones (default: false) merge_messages = true,    -- Default is false
+  -- Option to merge user messages with the default ones (default: false) -- If disabled, the messages table will override default messages. merge_messages = true,    -- Default is false

   -- Highlight group for gaslighting messages (linked to Comment by default)